appcoreopc/edward/standalone-pages/data.md

 1. Initialize training with full data.
 Loop over all data per iteration. (supported for all languages)

-   Done with preloaded data.
+   Use preloaded data.
 2. Initialize training with full data.
 Loop over a batch per iteration. (scale inference in terms of computational complexity; supported for all but Stan)

-   Done with preloaded data.
+   Use preloaded data.
 3. Initialize training with no data.
 Manually pass in a batch per iteration. (scale inference in terms of computational complexity and memory complexity; supported for all but Stan)

-   Done with feeding and reading from files.
+   Use feeding or reading from files.